OpenKneeboard/OpenKneeboard/CONTRIBUTING.md

 * to use libraries that is not compatible with the current license, e.g. WinUI3 (as of Feburary 2022) or GhostScript (potentially improving PDF support)
 * to use artwork that is not compatible with the current license, e.g. GlyphIcons

-**IMPORTANT**: To avoid potential future issues, the CLA is not limited to circumstances like the above; it would, for example, also allow me to use any contributions in proprietary software.
+**IMPORTANT**: To avoid potential future issues, the CLA is not limited to circumstances like the above; for example, it would hypothetically allow me to relicense future versions of OpenKneeboard under an entirely different license.

 ## clang-tidy